Automattic/WPCOM-Legacy-Redirector/README.md

-# WPCOM Legacy Redirector
+# 404 Redirect Manager

-WordPress plugin for handling legacy redirects in a scalable manner.
+WordPress plugin for handling 404 redirects in a scalable manner.

-This is a no-frills plugin (no UI, for example).
-Data entry needs to be bulk-loaded via the wp-cli commands provided or custom scripts.
+Adding redirects can be done through the UI or through WP_CLI.

 Redirects are stored as a custom post type and use the following fields:
  - `post_name` for the md5 hash of the "from" path or URL.